1856 United States presidential election: Results

 This was the last election in which a candidate won without any electoral votes from New England until 2004, and only the second such occurrence after Democrat Andrew Jackson in 1828, and the only time that a Republican swept the region without winning the presidency.
 It is also the most recent election in which a Democrat was elected to succeed a Democratic president, and is only the second instance of such an occurrence, the first being in 1836.

 This was the last election in which the Democrats won Pennsylvania until 1936, the last in which the Democrats won Illinois until 1892, the last in which the Democrats won California until 1880, the last in which the Democrats won Indiana and Virginia until 1876 and the last in which the Democrats won Tennessee until 1872.
 This also started the long Republican trend in Vermont, which would not be broken until 1964, over a century later.
-The presidential election of 1856 was also the last time to date that a Democrat was elected to succeed a fellow Democrat as president, and the last one in which a former president ran for election to the presidency on a third-party ticket until 1912, when Theodore Roosevelt ran on the Progressive Party ticket.
+The presidential election of 1856 was also the last one in which a former president ran for election to the presidency on a third-party ticket until 1912, when Theodore Roosevelt ran on the Progressive Party ticket.
 Gasconade County, Missouri, as of the 2024 United States presidential election, has not voted Democratic since, marking the beginning of the longest active voting streak for any party at the county level.